-Broccoli belongs to the cruciferous vegetable family, which includes kale, cauliflower, Brussels sprouts, bok choy, cabbage, collard greens, rutabaga and turnips.
-These nutrition powerhouses supply loads of nutrients for little calories.
+Broccoli belongs to the cruciferous vegetable family, which includes kale, cauliflower, Brussels sprouts, bok choy, cabbage, collard greens, rutabaga, and turnips.
+These nutrition powerhouses supply loads of nutrients for few calories.

 If you are trying to eat healthier, cruciferous vegetables like broccoli should be at the very top of your grocery list.
 If you or your kids are not big fans of broccoli, be sure to read the how to incorporate more broccoli into your diet section for tips and delicious recipes.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of broccoli and an in-depth look at its possible health benefits, how to incorporate more broccoli into your diet, and any potential health risks of consuming broccoli.

 Broccoli belongs to the cruciferous vegetable family.